 Articulate uniqueness

 Be clear why your proposal is unique and the benefits that this brings.
 This uniqueness should be critical to government effectively delivering on its priorities.

 PwC can help articulate messages

-Provide a clear and robust pathway

-Be clear on what is being offered identify the issues that will be important to government and prepare a position.
+Provide a clear and robust pathway Be clear on what is being offered - identify the issues that will be important to government and prepare a position.
 Understand and communicate what you require from government to realise the project's benefits.
 PwC knows the process and government requirements and can help avoid wasted effort

-Introduce competition where possible

-Consider how to use competitive tender processes to procure non unique aspects of the proposal (e.g. downstream

-PwC can help run government accepted tender processes

-Our track record and experience

-PwC has advised on some of the largest market-led proposals undertaken in Australia to date.
-Of note was our work with two of the largest recent proposals to proceed to Stage 3 and 4 respectively under the Victorian Guidelines: the Cranbourne-Pakenham Rail Corridor Project and the Western Distributor Project.
+Introduce competition where possible Consider how to use competitive tender processes to procure non unique aspects of the proposal (e.g. downstream construction contracts).
+PwC can help run government accepted tender processes Our track record and experience PwC has advised on some of the largest market-led proposals undertaken in Australia to date.
+Of note was our work with two of the largest recent proposals to proceed to Stage 3 and 4 respectively under the Victorian Guidelines: the Cranbourne- Pakenham Rail Corridor Project and the Western Distributor Project.
 This experience has allowed us to develop a deep understanding of what can make or break such significant proposals.

+Logan Motorway Enhancement Project (Qld) (ongoing) PwC is the lead commercial and financial adviser to the Queensland Treasury in relation to a market-led proposal from Transurban to upgrade the Logan Motorway, funded against changes to tolls on the existing concession.
 Working closely with key stakeholders on these significant projects has given PwC special insight into how governments assess market-led proposals, particularly in the delivery of integrated infrastructure and service outcomes, unconventional risk propositions and innovative funding solutions.
 Our roles have included: